Diseases & Conditions

 Most ganglions form a visible lump; however, smaller ganglions can remain hidden under the skin (occult ganglions).
 Although many ganglions produce no other symptoms besides the appearance of a mass, if a cyst puts pressure on the nerves that pass across the joint, it can cause pain, tingling, and muscle weakness.

 Medical History and Physical Examination

 During the initial appointment, your doctor will discuss your medical history and symptoms.
 They may ask you:

 Your doctor may apply pressure to the cyst to test for tenderness or discomfort.
-Because a ganglion is filled with fluid, it is translucent.
+Because a ganglion is filled with fluid, it is translucent (almost transparent).
 Your doctor may shine a penlight up to the cyst to see whether light shines through.
 This can help confirm that the mass is truly a cyst and not a solid tumor.

 X-rays.
 X-rays create clear pictures of dense structures, like bone.
 Although X-rays will not show a ganglion cyst, they can be used to rule out other conditions, such as arthritis of the hand, arthritis of the wrist, or a bone tumor.

 Magnetic resonance imaging (MRI) scans or ultrasounds.
 MRI scans and ultrasounds can better show soft tissues, like a ganglion, than X-rays.
 Sometimes, an MRI or ultrasound is needed to find an occult ganglion that is not visible, or to distinguish the cyst from other tumors.
-However, further imaging is often not necessary prior to treatment.
+However, further imaging is often not needed prior to treatment.

 Initial treatment of a ganglion cyst is nonsurgical.

 Observation.
 If you have no pain or other symptoms, your doctor may recommend just waiting and watching to make sure that no unusual changes occur.
 This is typically safe because ganglions are not cancerous and may disappear on their own in time.